-Hiring the right talent is crucial for business success, but one of the biggest decisions employers face is whether to hire a permanent employee or bring in a contractor.
-Each option has its benefits, and the right choice depends on your company’s needs, budget, and long-term goals.
+Hiring the right talent is crucial for business success, but one of the biggest decisions employers face is whether to bring in a permanent employee or hire a contractor.
+Both options can add significant value, but the right choice depends on your project scope, budget, and long-term business goals.

 What’s the Difference Between Permanent and Contract Roles?